-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of the NorthWest Arkansas Community College (College), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated September 27, 2023.
-Our report includes a reference to other auditors who audited the financial statements of the NorthWest Arkansas Community College Foundation, Inc., as described in our report on the College's financial statements.
-The financial statements of the NorthWest Arkansas Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with the NorthWest Arkansas Community College Foundation, Inc.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the business-type activities and the discretely presented component unit of the NorthWest Arkansas Community College (College), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated December 17, 2024.
+Our report includes a reference to other auditors who audited the financial statements of the NorthWest Arkansas Community College Foundation, Inc. (Foundation), as described in our report on the College's financial statements.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with the Foundation or that are reported on separately by those auditors who audited the financial statements of the Foundation.